top of page

 #Deconstruction is the process of questioning and taking apart an idea, practice, tradition, belief or system into smaller components in order to examine its foundation, truthfulness, usefulness, and impact.
 I am a person who questions deeply to attempt to understand a variety of viewpoints.
 I believe this is consistent with the biblical instruction to "work out your own salvation with fear and trembling” (Philippians 2:12) and to "examine the Scripture to test ideas (Acts 17:11).
 Like the Bereans, I examine the Scriptures to see if what is preached is true (Acts 17:10-12).
 My writing encourages readers to examine tough topics and look at a variety of biblical interpretations to work out what they believe.

 My 2022 release, Forgotten Followers from Broken to Bold, is a #HistoricalFiction set in the first century.
 Mara is broken by abuse, Joanna by racism.
 It shows Jesus encouraging, educating, empowering, and equipping women as patrons, disciples, speakers and leaders.
 It embraces biblical themes of love, inclusion, acceptance, and affirmation.
-If you or someone you know occasionally feels broken, defeated, doubtful, excluded, or unloved, you will find hope and healing in my novel.
+If you or someone you know occasionally feels broken, defeated, doubtful, excluded, or unloved, this novel brings healing and hope.

 My 2023 nonfiction The Sword: A Fun Way to Engage in Healthy Debate on What the Bible Says about a Woman’s Role contains 104 flashcards showing various perspectives on difficult passages.
 It can help with Christian education, mutual understanding, and cooperation with members of the Christian family who hold different interpretations of what the Bible says about gender roles.